psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 "Crumbs, er, right, thanks.
 Will there be any room for er, cats?

-Gemma could not believe that this was the man in charge of the most expensive, the most daring, the most stupendous project that human kind had ever undertaken.
+Maya could not believe that this was the man in charge of the most expensive, the most daring, the most stupendous project that human kind had ever undertaken.
 They were going to use her moon labs to integrate her self-replication technology with this monster of an AI.
 If humanity was ever to